Student Employment Handbook - Overview of Student Employment Program

 The Career Services Center Director is the appointing authority responsible for the administration of student employment throughout the eight-campus system.

-The Career Services Center's Student Employment Handbook, Recruiting Policy, and the KSU Policy Register serve to clarify the procedures, policies, and legal hiring practices associated with student employment at Kent State.
+Career Services' Student Employment Handbook, Recruiting Policy, and the KSU Policy Register serve to clarify the procedures, policies, and legal hiring practices associated with student employment at Kent State.
 The University's student employment programs are subject to and will be administered in accordance with applicable Federal and State laws governing employment practices.

-The Career Services Center's centralized student employment service is designed to provide all students equal access to job information and opportunities.
-Kent State employs an average of 6,000 students annually in over 8,000 campus jobs.
+Career Services' centralized student employment service is designed to provide all students equal access to job information and opportunities.
+Kent State employs an average of 6,000 students annually in over 8,000 positions on campus.